-Attachment B - Division Rules Prescribing Standards for Electric Utilities
+Attachment AB - Division Rules Prescribing Standards for Electric Utilities b) The cost of installing the new equipment and removing the old, less the salvage value of such equipment as the customer retains.

-- a) The cost of the customer's electrical utilization and equipment that is made obsolete, less proper allowance for depreciation. - b) The cost of installing the new equipment and removing the old, less the salvage value of such equipment as the customer retains. - c) The cost of making the necessary change in customer's wiring.
+c) The cost of making the necessary change in customer's wiring.